Skip to Main Content

 What is a Thesis Statement?

-• it provides a focus for your research, helping to prevent time wasting digressions
+• it provides a focus for your research

 • it furnishes an organizational theme for the paper, which then becomes easier to write